sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Jan 23, 2022 - Session 31

 The group cries over [O.T.W.M.](Characters/PCs/O.T.W.M..md) and acquires the large vampire corpse.
+Yahseh says to "Look for tieflings" ? to find people from Arcadia.